Posted on 5/4/2012 by Warren Bird in the Learnings Blog

 Where Did the Word Megachurch Come From?

 The word church has been with us for centuries, but the prefix mega first emerged in the 19th century.
 Most uses were specialized such as megalith (stone of great size), megalopolis (very large city), megaphone (device that makes the voice sound much bigger) and megahertz (a million cycles per second).
 In the 1940s, it became part of common speech with the terms megaton and megabuck.
-In the 1970s, institutional uses arose such as megacorporations and megamall, both of which described new developments ########## with controversy.
+In the 1970s, institutional uses arose such as megacorporations and megamall, both of which described new developments associated with controversy.
+The word megachurch was used by scholars and researchers in the 1970s, likely coined by them.

 More Megachurch Trivia